fchursin/OOP-Educational-Notebook/README.md

 ## Introduction <a name="introduction"></a>

 Object-Oriented Programming (OOP) is a powerful paradigm used in various programming languages, including Python.
 It provides a structured way of organizing code, making it more modular, maintainable, and reusable.
-This codebook aims to explain OOP principles in Python and highlight its advantages over procedural programming.
+This notebook aims to explain OOP principles in Python and highlight its advantages over procedural programming.

 ## Comparison with Procedural Programming <a name="comparison"></a>